 - Minimizes exposure to fraud

-- Enjoys widespread acceptance amongst suppliers
+- Enjoys widespread acceptance among suppliers

 By lessening reliance on checks, real estate companies can save real money, because they are not paying for supplies, printing, postage, document storage, bank processing fees, and labor.
 Checks also cost real estate companies in some less conspicuous ways.